-There they’ll begin the task: record, analyse, mix and finally present their own musical piece, blasted through a Rubens’ Tube – a dramatic firey visualisation of sound waves.
+There they’ll begin the task: record, analyse, mix and finally present their own musical piece, blasted through a Rubens’ Tube, which uses real fire to visualise sound waves.

 Doing and leading, students will develop independent learning skills and joined-up thinking across STEM subject areas in an exciting and inspiring way.